Benny Hinn: "Do You Believe in Miracles"

-In November 2004, the CBC Television show The Fifth Estate did a special titled "Do You Believe in Miracles" on the apparent transgressions committed by Hinn's ministry.
+In November 2004, the CBC Television show The Fifth Estate broadcast and investigation titled "Do You Believe in Miracles?" on the apparent transgressions committed by Hinn's ministry.

 With the aid of hidden cameras and crusade witnesses, the producers of the show demonstrated Hinn's apparent misappropriation of funds, his fabrication of the truth, and the way in which his staff chose crusade audience members to come on stage to proclaim their miracle healings.
-In particular, the investigation highlighted the fact that the most desperate miracle seekers who attend a Hinn crusade—the quadriplegics, the brain-damaged, virtually anyone with a visibly obvious physical condition—are never allowed on stage; those who attempt to be in the line of possible healings are intercepted and directed to return to their seats.
+In particular, the investigation reported that attendees with visible severe disabilities are not allowed on stage; those who attempt to be in the line of possible healings are intercepted and directed to return to their seats.